New constraints on modelling the random magnetic field of the MW: Modelling the Galactic magnetic field

-The different components of the small-scale magnetic field contribute differently to each of the observables (e.g. the striated random field contributes to I and PI, and the random field only contributes to I).
-It is assumed that the fluctuations have such small scales so that they average out in the corresponding observational integrals.
-Therefore, there is no influence of the small-scale model to RM or UHECR deflection maps in the JF12 model.
+The various components of the small-scale magnetic field contribute differently to each of the observables (e.g. the anisotropic random field contributes to I and PI, and the random field only contributes to I).
+In the analysis of JF12 an ensemble average is computed analytically.
+Subsequently, the computed ensemble average is compared to the existing realization without explicitly taking into account any variance.
+Therefore there is no influence of the small-scale model on the RM or UHECR deflection maps in the JF12 model.